LikeManTV/crews/README.md

-## ⚠️ THE SCRIPT IS NOT WORKING PROPERLY.
-THERE IS AN UPDATE ON THE WAY TO FIX ALL THE ISSUES.
+## ⚠️ THIS SCRIPT IS NOT ARCHIVED AND WILL NOT RECIEVE ANY UPDATES.

 # CREWS
 [![GitHub release](https://img.shields.io/github/v/release/LikeManTV/crews.svg)](https://github.com/LikeManTV/crews/releases/latest)